Market Position Statement - Messages to the market

 Home care

-What we want for our residents - We want people to receive support to live independently in their own homes as far as possible rather than in residential care.
+What we want for our residents - We want people to receive high quality support to live independently in their own homes as far as possible rather than in residential care.

-We want home care services to be person-centred and flexible in supporting individuals to achieve their desired outcomes and aspirations, shifting away from ‘time and task’ based care.
+We want home care services to be person-centred and flexible in supporting individuals to achieve their desired outcomes and aspirations, shifting away from ‘time and task’ based care with a focus on social and added value of care workers support to people in their own homes, taking a whole person approach and collaborating with others and the local community for good health and social outcomes for people.

 We expect all home care provision to maximise individuals’ independence and to work to an ethos of reablement.
-Home care should increasingly be supported and supplemented by the use of care technology, and equipment aids and adaptations to support daily living in a way that promotes independence and reduces hours of care and the need for long term care.
+Home care should increasingly be supported and supplemented by using care technology, and equipment aids and adaptations to support daily living in a way that promotes independence and reduces hours of care and the need for long term care.

 Current provision

-Across 2024/25 we will be completing a strategic review of our homecare services to ensure there continues to be a sufficiency of care at home services to meet the needs of our local population.
+Across 2024/25 we will be completing a strategic review of our homecare services to ensure there continues to be a sufficiency of homecare services to meet the needs of our local population, including a focus on ensuring culturally responsive services.

 Messages to the market - home care

-- We want to work with providers to increase the availability and responsiveness of home care, reablement, and short-term ‘rapid response’ provision to support hospital discharge for up to 14 days
+- We want to work with providers to increase the availability and responsiveness of home care, reablement, and short-term ‘rapid response’ provision to support hospital discharge for up to 14 days, as well as increase the number of community referrals from people living at home.
+We need packages of care arranged within 24 hours.

-- We are experiencing an increase in demand for home care including for more specialist packages, particularly from those discharged from hospital.
-We want to work with providers who can manage increasingly complex packages which may include service users with multiple needs receiving services from a variety of agencies
+- We are experiencing an increase in demand for more specialist packages, particularly from those discharged from hospital, and as the number of individuals living with dementia grows, we want to work with providers who can manage increasingly complex packages which may include residents with multiple needs receiving services from a variety of agencies.

-- Wandsworth is a diverse borough, and it is important that home care services are inclusive and provide culturally responsive services
+- Wandsworth is a diverse borough, and it is important that home care services are inclusive and provide culturally responsive services.
+We are committed to ensuring we have culturally responsive services.
+We are currently establishing and delivering a number of actions and delivering recommendations to support this and would like to involve our providers in this.

-- We want providers to be positive about working with digital technology to support users in achieving greater independence
+- We want providers to be positive about working with digital technology to support residents in achieving greater independence.

-- To support the varying levels of client need, providers will need to review the training and skills of their staff and employ a diverse workforce that reflects the local population, including language skills.
+- Workforce is an ongoing challenge and focus, needing collaborative plans.
+To support the varying levels of residents need, providers will need to review the training and skills of their staff and employ a diverse workforce that reflects the local population, including language skills.
+Our Provider Workforce Working Group is now established and would encourage providers to get involved in helping us shape and deliver our ambition of ‘10 Tangible Actions’ together.

 Older people and people with memory and cognition needs:

-- We have commissioned a new community equipment provider to ensure there is suitable and accessible equipment to support people at home and in care homes and want to increase focus on working with providers to engage in the use of digital solutions to help to prevent, reduce and delay care needs from increasing.
+- Commissioned integrated community equipment services ensure there is suitable and accessible equipment to support people at home and in care homes.
+We want to increase focus on working with providers to engage in the use of digital solutions to help to prevent, reduce and delay care needs from increasing.

 - We want to work with providers to promote dementia awareness through workforce training.